 Let’s say you wrap your article’s headline inside paragraph tags instead of the appropriate H1 tag.
 This is semantically incorrect because well, a headline is not a paragraph.
 However, technically it won’t severely hurt your website.
 Visitors will still be able to read the text.

-You can argue that visual styling is a technical element of your site, and in that case, wrapping a headline in a paragraph tag will somewhat hurt your site technically, in the sense that your title will have a smaller font size and font weight than it should (because paragraph are always smaller than headings).
+You can argue that visual styling is a technical element of your site, and in that case, wrapping a headline in a paragraph tag will somewhat hurt your site technically, in the sense that your title will have a smaller font size and font weight than it should (because paragraph is always smaller than headings).

 You could also wrap a paragraph inside one of HTML’s generic HTML tags e.g. the classic